-In Las Animas County the vacancy rate decreased from 1990 to 2000.
-In both cases, the county vacancy rate was higher than the regional vacancy rate.
+Otero County experienced a decrease in the vacancy rate through the 1990s.
+In both 1990 and 2000 the county vacancy rate was higher than the regional rate.

 4.3 Housing Conclusions

 Increases in population and per capita income create increased demand for housing.
 Conversely a decrease in population implies downward pressure on housing prices.
 The housing vacancy rate is the difference between the rate of growth in population and the rate of growth in the housing stock.
 Regionally, a decrease in the vacancy rate is observed indicating that population and income growth are outpacing increases or renovations in the regional housing stock, potentially putting upward pressure on general housing prices in the region.